steprescott/SCPStoreKitManager/README.md

 SCPStoreKitManager
 ==================

 Block based store kit manager for In-App Purchase for iOS7 with receipt validation.
+Please note that you must have iTunes Connect set up correctly with some IAPs already.
+The example App has no visual feed back to the user but you can follow it's progress via the console.
+The app can only work on a iDevice and can **not** be ran in a simulator.

 ####Required frameworks
 * StoreKit